htcondor/htcondor/docs/users-manual/special-environment-considerations.rst

 become automatically unmounted by the automounter.

 There is a simple work around.
-When submitting the job, use the submit command **initialdir** to point to the stable access point.
+When submitting the job, use the submit command **initialdir**\ :index:`submit commands<single: submit commands; initialdir>` to point to the stable access point.
 For example, suppose the NFS automounter is configured to mount a volume at mount point ``/a/myserver.company.com/vol1/johndoe`` whenever the directory ``/home/johndoe`` is accessed.
 Adding the following line to the submit description file solves the problem.

 ::

       initialdir = /home/johndoe

+:index:`NFS<single: NFS; cache flush on submit machine>` :index:`ClassAd job attribute<single: ClassAd job attribute; IwdFlushNFSCache>`

 HTCondor attempts to flush the NFS cache on a submit machine in order to refresh a job’s initial working directory.
 This allows files written by